-After clicking on 'Automations, a light box will pop up where you'll have two options: click on 'New automation' to create a brand new one or choose from the automations you've already set up.
+After you click on 'automation, a light box will pop up where you'll have two options: choose from the automations you've already set up or click on 'new automation +' to create a new automation.

 - When a card is created: Triggers the automation when a new card is created in a specific pipe;